The Base-Rate Effect on LLM Benchmark Performance: Disambiguating Test-Taking Strategies from Benchmark Performance: Experimental Design Results

 \section{Experimental Design \& Results}

 Here we present the experiments used to evaluate the hypotheses in Table \ref{tab:hyp} and the associated results.
 All experiments used an A100 GPU Google Colab environment for \textasciitilde45 GPU hours.
 Token likelihoods were obtained using a fork of the minicons Python library \cite{misra2022minicons}.
+Prompts used in all experiments use the format exemplified in Table \ref{tab:prompts}.